-\paragraph{Other Related Work} \citet{Elkind2007designing} also considers a learning question very similar to the sample complexity line of work \cite{Dhangwatnotai2014revenue,ColeR14,HuangMR15,MR15}, in the presence of an oracle that returns the expected profit of a given mechanism, for distributions with finite support.
-This line of work is also close in spirit to \citet{Balcan2008reducing}, who use PAC learning techniques to design prior-free auctions in a general setting.
-In fact, \citet{HuangMR15} note that the results of \citet{Balcan2008reducing} can be used to deduce sample complexity bounds in the iid model.
-In addition to the lower bound of $\Omega(\epsilon^{-3})$ for regular distributions, \citet{HuangMR15} also show tight bounds of $\tilde\Theta (\epsilon^{- 3/ 2})$ for MHR distributions.
-While all these results are for single parameter environments, \citet{Dughmi2014sampling} show an exponential lower bound for a multi parameter setting.
+\paragraph{Sample Complexity} \citet{Elkind2007designing} also considered a learning question very similar to the sample complexity line of work \cite{Dhangwatnotai2014revenue,ColeR14,HuangMR15,MR15}, in the presence of an oracle that returns the expected profit of a given mechanism, for distributions with finite support.
+This line of work is also close in spirit to \citet{Balcan2008reducing}, who used PAC learning techniques to design prior-free auctions in a general setting.
+In fact, \citet{HuangMR15} noted that the results of \citet{Balcan2008reducing} could be used to deduce sample complexity bounds in the i.i.d.\ model.
+In addition to the lower bound of $\Omega(\epsilon^{-3})$ for regular distributions, \citet{HuangMR15} also showed tight bounds of $\tilde\Theta (\epsilon^{- 3/ 2})$ for MHR distributions.
+While all these results are for single parameter environments, \citet*{Dughmi2014sampling} showed an exponential lower bound for a multi parameter setting.

+\paragraph{Ad Auctions} Billions of auctions are run each day for ads, for search and display advertising.
+Setting reserve prices in these auctions has received a lot of attention \cite{Even2008position,Thompson2013revenue,Roberts2013ranking,Ostrovsky2011reserve}, and has been one of the prime applications of Myerson's theory \cite{Ostrovsky2011reserve}.
+Common techniques in practice include using machine learning algorithms, to map {\em features} of an auction into one of few categories, and use the corresponding reserve price.
+Most commonly, the mapping results in a continuous variable, and an extra effort is required to map this into discrete categories.
+It would be more natural to use the continuous variable itself, which would correspond to the signal in our model.

-\paragraph{Future Directions}
+\subsection{Future Directions}

-Much of the auction theory since Myerson, in particular in the algorithmic game theory literature, is devoted to cases where the distributions are not known.
-One can ask several ``simple vs. optimal'' questions in the side information setting, such as an extension of the famous result of \citet{BulowKlemperer}: how much does the market size have to increase for the Vickrey auction to outperform the optimal auction.
+Much of the auction theory since Myerson, in particular in the algorithmic game theory literature, is devoted to cases where the distributions are unknown.
+One can ask several `simple versus optimal' questions in the \signalsmodel, such as an extension of the famous result of \citet{BulowKlemperer}: how much does the market size have to increase for the Vickrey auction to outperform the optimal auction.
 Another interesting direction is to ask for the design of a prior-independent mechanism in this model, which might be easier than a similar attempt in the prior-free setting by \citet{LeonardiRoughgarden2012} and \citet{Bhattacharya2013NearOptimal}.
 Finally, extending this model to align it even closer with how machine learning algorithms are used, by directly considering high dimensional signal space is a really exciting direction.